yourwebmaker/cqrs.nu-php/README.md

 ##### Misc
 - [ ] Replace every single array for a collection.
 - [ ] Make event store to use different types of persistence (redis, etc).
 Make it an interface
-- [ ] Unify config from 'migrations-db.php' and Connection
 - [ ] Describe the project like this one: https://github.com/CodelyTV/php-ddd-example
-- [ ] Install container
 - [ ] PHPStan
 - [ ] Apply doctrine code standards
 - [ ] Mutation testing